 Course requirements for programs are listed in semester displays included in this catalog.
-Students may also receive semester displays (Program Plans) from the Office of Admissions and Counseling.
+Students may also receive semester displays (Program Plans) from Admissions or the Advisement and Support Center.
 These semester displays indicate the suggested semester sequence of courses.
 Since many students have outside responsibilities, such as a family or work, students may take longer to finish their chosen program of study.
 However, students should pay close attention to the semester displays, because sometimes one course is a prerequisite for another course; that is, you must satisfactorily complete a certain course before you are allowed to enroll in the next course in the sequence.
 Students should discuss course sequencing with their academic advisor.